-Manhattan’s Chinatown is a bustling enclave of Chinese culture and is one of the oldest outside of Asia.
-It contains a unique vibe — vendors line its streets offering a vibrant mixture of produce and wares, while colorful storefronts allow locals and tourists alike to weave in and out amidst the NYC merchandise, trinkets, and jewelry.
-Bordered by the Lower East Side to its east, Little Italy to its north, Civic Center to its south, and Tribeca to its west, there are a multitude of restaurants and bars to choose from throughout the area.
+Manhattan’s Chinatown is a bustling enclave of Chinese culture and is one of the oldest Chinatowns in the U.S. It contains a unique vibe — vendors line its streets offering a vibrant mixture of produce and wares, while colorful storefronts allow locals and tourists alike to weave in and out amidst the NYC merchandise, trinkets, and jewelry.
+Bordered by the Lower East Side to its east, Little Italy to its north, and Tribeca to its west, there is a multitude of restaurants and bars to choose from throughout and nearby the area.

-Chinatown’s perks include easy accessibility through numerous subway lines and relatively low prices, but its unique benefits have led to a recent influx of luxury real estate developments.
-Still, the neighborhood retains its unique ethnic identity, maintained through the stimulating streets during the daytime and active nightlife spots and restaurants.
+Chinatown’s perks include fast access to other Manhattan neighborhoods through numerous subway lines and historically low home prices, but its unique charm has led to a recent influx of luxury real estate developments.
+Still, the neighborhood retains its identity, maintained through the stimulating streets during the daytime and active nightlife spots and restaurants.